Newhouse, Herrera Beutler maintain leads over Trump-backed challengers in new vote counts

 Meanwhile, two Republican challengers, Metropolitan King County Councilmember Reagan Dunn and businessman Matt Larkin, were still battling for a shot at facing Democratic incumbent Rep. Kim Schrier this fall.

-With more vote tallies expected Wednesday night and later this week, there were no immediate concessions from the top contenders in the primary races that could still shift.
+With more vote counts continuing this week, there were no immediate concessions from the top contenders in the primary races that could still shift.

 Newhouse led the field in Central Washington’s 4th Congressional District with about 27% of the vote Wednesday afternoon.
 Democrat Doug White was in second place with 26%, and Trump-endorsed challenger Loren Culp remained in third place with 21%.